-Bonnie Chase Prokesch, M.D., is an Associate Professor of Internal Medicine at UT Southwestern Medical Center, and a member of its Division of Infectious Diseases and Geographic Medicine.
+Bonnie Chase Prokesch, M.D., is an Associate Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of its Division of Infectious Diseases and Geographic Medicine.
 She specializes in the treatment of general infectious diseases, HIV and AIDS, pre-exposure prophylaxis (PrEP), recurrent urinary tract infections (UTIs), and postoperative infections.

-Dr. Prokesch earned her medical degree and completed a residency in internal medicine, both at the Emory University School of Medicine.
-She received advanced training through infectious diseases fellowships at The Ohio State University Wexner Medical Center and at UT Southwestern.
+Originally from Atlanta, Dr. Prokesch holds a bachelor's degree in social justice and political action from Connecticut College in New London, Connecticut, where she graduated summa cum laude.
+She earned her medical degree from Emory University in Atlanta, where she also completedinternal medicine residency training.
+She then received advanced training through infectious diseases fellowships at The Ohio State University Wexner Medical Center in Columbus, Ohio, and at UT Southwestern.

 Certified by the American Board of Internal Medicine in infectious diseases, she joined the UT Southwestern faculty in 2016.